kaliop-uk/websummercamp2016/docs/exercises/1_handling_the_docker_stack.md

 - learning how to deploy a copy of the stack to create a new environment: `uat`

+Prerequisite (optional): stop services on the VM which will not be used during the workshop

+    sudo service mysql stop
+    sudo service cups stop
+    sudo service cups-browsed stop
+    sudo service php5.6-fpm stop
+    sudo service php7.0-fpm stop

 ## Task 1: Start the Docker stack and check that it is working

 There are 3 cases, depending on the status of the VM: